b7s/parallite-php/docs/troubleshooting.md

 # Troubleshooting

 Common issues and solutions when working with Parallite.
+You can use `pd()` inside `async()` calls, it will throw an exception with the dump data.

 ## Binary Not Found